ilmax/site/content/posts/github-azure-oidc/index.md

 If you want to dig deeper, here's the [documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/workload-identity-federation).

 ## Manual configuration

-If you go to Azure Active Directory, after you created an App Registration, when you try to add Federated Credentials, the Azure Active Directory Portal helps you with filling in the required details for setting up GitHub Federated Credentials.
+If you go to Azure Active Directory, after you create an App Registration, when you try to add Federated Credentials, the Azure Active Directory Portal helps you with filling in the required details for setting up GitHub Federated Credentials.

 The screen looks like the following:
 ![GitHub Federated Credentials](federated-credentials.png "GitHub Federated Credentials")